KaptianCore/passwordgenerator/README.md

 - [x] Interact it into a html site with a input form for password length
 - [x] Make it print the password in a text box
 - [x] Make it print on one line
-- [x] Re Do Github Readme (check boxes: https://stackoverflow.com/questions/47344571/how-to-draw-checkbox-or-tick-mark-in-github-markdowntable) and more
+- [x] Re Do Github Readme With Check Boxes
 - [ ] Fix issue of page reloading on form submission
 - [ ] Make output box non draggable
 - [ ] Make copy to clipboard button
 - [ ] Set a max for the password length
 - [ ] Change password input box to be a number input with up and down arrows
+- [ ] Find More Ways To Pretty Up Github ReadMe File
 - [ ] Add Creator listing to the site (in the footer)
 - [ ] CSS?
 - [ ] Responsiveness?